 - Hoarding UK - support for hoarders and local support groups

 - Cloud’s End CIC - resources to help hoarders

 - Help for Hoarders - support and advice for hoarders and their families.

 - NHS hoarding support

-- OCD UK - Information on Obsessive-Compulsive Disorder
+- OCD UK - information about obsessive-compulsive disorder

-- The Association of Professional De-Clutterers and Organisers (UK) - support for members of the Professional Organising & Decluttering industry
+- Association of Professional De-Clutterers and Organisers (UK) - support for members of the professional organising and de-cluttering industry

-If you think you know someone who could be experiencing or living with self-neglect and hoarding or has a build-up of rubbish or household waste at their property contact us online.
+If you think you know someone who could be experiencing or living with self-neglect or hoarding, or has a build-up of rubbish or household waste at their property you can contact us by:

-Berneslai Homes are able to provide support to residents living in Council housing and can offer a range of specialist, tailored ways to help residents successfully maintain their tenancies and enjoy where they live.
-Find out more about Berneslai homes or contact Berneslai Homes online.
+Berneslai Homes can provide support to people living in council housing and offer a range of specialist, tailored ways to help residents successfully maintain their tenancies and enjoy where they live.